Eswatini Register Travel insurance Destinations

 Crime

-Petty crime, including robbery, occurs, but is relatively low compared to other countries in southern Africa.
-Do not show signs of affluence, and ensure that your personal belongings, including your passport and other travel documents, are secure at all times.
+Petty crime, including robbery is common but is relatively low compared to other countries in southern Africa.
+Do not show signs of affluence, and ensure that your belongings, including your passport and other travel documents, are secure at all times.

 Violent crime such as armed carjacking, burglary, car theft, and mugging is uncommon, but does occur, mostly in Manzini, Mbabane and rural areas.
 Avoid walking in these areas after dark.